-A critical opportunity for affecting change in bringing about greater equity, however, lies engaging policy makers who can influence and shape existing policies as well as authorize new programs based on new innovation and research to move forward efforts to decrease the ongoing intense levels residential and economic segregation in much of our country.
+A critical opportunity for affecting change, in bringing about greater equity, lies in engaging policy makers who can influence and shape existing policies as well as authorize new programs based on new innovation and research to move forward efforts to decrease the ongoing intense levels residential and economic segregation in much of our country.

 Below are key policy priorities for the Inclusivity Institute that we believe would move our country closer towards those goals:

 Family Stability and Opportunity Vouchers Act of 2019 – S. 1991

 This legislation would create additional 500,000 housing vouchers specifically designed for low-income families with young children.

 The Eviction Crisis Act – S. 2182